LagoonYt/Simple--Commands/README.md

 const { Client, GatewayIntentBits } = require('discord.js');
 const { config } = require('dotenv');

-//Load the enviroment variables from the .env file config();
+// Load the environment variables from the .env file config();

-//State which intents your bot will need const client = new Client({
+// State which intents your bot will need const client = new Client({
   intents: [
     GatewayIntentBits.Guilds,